warasinee/Multiomics_Case_Study/README.md

 ```

 ## PART 2: Network and Enrichment Analyses
-We performed Pathway Enrichment Analysis (PEA) including both an overrepresentation analysis (ORA) and a gene set enrichment analysis (GSEA), to reduce the complexity of data and discern the overrepresented biological pathways.
+Next, we use the `clusterProfiler` package to perform Pathway Enrichment Analysis (PEA), including both an overrepresentation analysis (ORA) and a gene set enrichment analysis (GSEA), to reduce the complexity of data and discern the overrepresented biological pathways.
 ### **[2.1.
 ORA/GESA](https://github.com/warasinee/Multiomics_Case_Study/blob/main/R_script/4_ORA_GSEA_Strep_220425.md)**

 **Key steps:**
 ```r
 library(clusterProfiler)